Get the fastest South Dakota Corporation formation online with worry-free services and support to start your business

 Many benefits come with starting a corporation in South Dakota.
 As a business type, the benefits of a corporation include:

 However, there are disadvantages you should also be aware of to make an informed decision.
-The disadvantages are the tax structure (profits are taxed at the corporation and personal income tax levels), and there is a lot more red tape and paperwork involved than other structures, such as limited liability companies (LLCs).
+The disadvantages are the tax structure (profits are taxed at the corporation and personal income tax levels), and there is a lot more red tape and paperwork involved than other structures, like in a South Dakota limited liability company (LLC).

 How your corporation will be taxed depends on its designation as a C corporation, an S corporation, or a nonprofit.